drugan/csscomb.js/README.md

 [![Dependency Status](https://david-dm.org/drugan/csscombx.svg)](https://david-dm.org/drugan/csscombx)
 [![devDependency Status](https://david-dm.org/drugan/csscombx/dev-status.svg)](https://david-dm.org/drugan/csscombx#info=devDependencies)

-CSScomb is a coding style formatter for CSS.
+The current fork of the CSScombx coding style formatter is specifically intended to comply with the [Drupal CMS coding standards](https://www.drupal.org/docs/develop/standards/css/csscomb-settings-for-drupal-css-formatting-and-sort-tool).
+The default configuration might be found in the **config/drupal.json** file.
 You can easily write your own [configuration](doc/configuration.md) to make your style sheets beautiful and consistent.
+Just copy some of the **config/\*.json** files, put it into your project's root and rename the file to **.csscombx.json** (see the leading dot).
+Then edit the file according your needs.
+Note that any of a project child folders may have its own **.csscombx.json** file with different settings.

 The main feature is [sorting properties](doc/options.md#sort-order) in a specific order.
 It was inspired by [@miripiruni](https://github.com/miripiruni)'s